Guest blog post by Tracey H, mother to Xavier and older brother Blake. Tracey also compiled a beautiful video of Xavier's early days.

 Xavier proved to be a “challenge” for the doctors at PMH with his sensitive fragile lungs adversely reacting to any minor changes in medication.
 The combination of medication and the hole created on day 1 for adequate blood mixing, was too much for his lungs and caused them to collapse, with the doctors then having to reintubate.
 Not an easy task when Xavier’s throat was still swollen from the struggle the doctors originally had resuscitating him in that first hour he was born.
 This was our first realisation that it was very much going to be 2 steps forward, 1 step back.
 It was a battle we wanted our baby to win so badly.

-The toughest times during these initial few days following his arrival, was waiting for confirmation on when he could get his operation done in Melbourne.
-Each hour that past we hoped he wouldn’t take a turn for the worse.
+The toughest times during these initial few days following his arrival, was waiting for confirmation on when he could have his operation done in Melbourne.
+Each hour that passed we hoped he wouldn’t take a turn for the worse.
 Xavier’s Cardiologist called me at the maternity hospital on the Friday to confirm Xavier was booked in to have his arterial switch operation on Tuesday, to be performed by one of the few Paediatric Cardiac Surgeons in Australia.
 The feeling of relief was so overwhelming that I sobbed and sobbed and sobbed.
 So many more hurdles lay ahead but it was one step at a time.

 Now stabilised, the night before Xavier flew to Melbourne with The Royal Flying Doctors, ICU gave us special permission to let Blake see his little brother and I got my first hold.
 I had craved my baby’s warm skin against mine for that entire week so when the time came, it was a little surreal.
 The nurses didn’t want to pre-empt this opportunity as they had planned for my first hold on day 3 which didn’t happen after he crashed, so when they said “would I like a hold”, tears ran down my face.
 This moment every mum looks forward to their entire pregnancy, and here I was 6 days after having given birth, I finally got to hold my child, skin to skin.